 Former Sacramento Mayor Joe Serna, Jr. had a vision for all children to enjoy good health through better nutrition and medical care.
 When we originally set out with our Cover the Kids program, that’s exactly what our focus was: the kids.

-In the past three years, we’ve helped more than 50,000 residents find healthcare coverage, family doctors, schedule appointments, and most importantly, improve their health.
+Since 2013, we’ve helped more than 50,000 residents find healthcare coverage, family doctors, schedule appointments, and most importantly, improve their health.

 Click here to see our map of 2015 enrollment and navigation services.